WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery

-Risk assessment is performed by external multimodal language models, including GPT-4o and Claude 3.5 Sonnet, which receive object detection outputs as structured auxiliary inputs.
+Risk assessment is performed by external multimodal language models, including GPT-4o\cite{gpt4o} and Claude 3.5 Sonnet, which receive object detection outputs as structured auxiliary inputs.
 Incorporating detection results into the language models improves robustness and interpretability in wildfire risk analysis.
-The system supports real-time visualization and historical tracking of detection results, enabling temporal analysis of wildfire patterns.
-Asynchronous processing is employed throughout the pipeline to handle concurrent requests while maintaining responsive user interaction. which perform higher-level risk assessment and generate structured analytical reports.
+Asynchronous processing is employed throughout the pipeline to handle concurrent requests while maintaining responsive user interaction, perform higher-level risk assessment, and generate structured analytical reports.
 By combining visual detection results with language-based reasoning, WildfireVLM enables an end-to-end pipeline for real-time wildfire detection and risk interpretation.